MORE ABOUT US

 It’s time to organise.
 It's time to assemble shared knowledge about the worth of our industries and the impact we have on people’s lives.
 It’s time to recognise the positives and the pitfalls of this work and support each other across disciplines.

-At the moment March for the Arts is made up of a small team of volunteers, want to get involved?
+At the moment March for the Arts is made up of a small team of freelancers who do most their work on a voluntary basis, want to get involved?

 Who are we?